This course is available for students in the BA Urban Studies programme and to a limited amount of external students.

 The World Health Organization (WHO) defines a healthy city as “one that continually creates and improves its physical and social environments and expands the community resources that enable people to mutually support each other in performing all the functions of life and developing to their maximum potential.”

-This course addresses all aspects of health (physical, mental, and social) of individuals living in cities, as well as the question if and how cities can improve their inhabitants’ health.
+This course addresses all aspects of health (physical, mental, and social) of individuals living in cities, as well as the question whether and how cities can improve their inhabitants’ health.
 It focuses on the health of the urban community, individual health in the urban context, and (preventive) interventions aimed at improving health in the urban context, from different scientific perspectives (i.e., the psychologal, epidemiological, educational, sociological, and humanities perspectives).

 Examples of factors that negatively impact health and occur more frequently in cities, are low socio-economic status, crowding, environmental chaos, and unhealthy living conditions.
 Such risk factors have individually been associated with adverse physical, mental, and social health outcomes.
 In urban environments, these risk factors often cluster together, which may very well aggravate health outcomes, as well as complicate the search for meaningful interventions.
 This is why the issue of health in urban settings needs an interdisciplinary and contextual approach.

 This course will focus on (combinations of) risk factors and adverse health outcomes which are more prevalent in urban settings compared to rural settings.
 Issues regarding the identification and targeting of specific at-risk groups will be discussed, but we will also pay attention to the specific opportunities for interventions provided by urban settings, such as neighborhoods, existing health facilities, and recreational facilities.
-The Healthy City Lecure Series aims to merge all these different views of urban health in order to broaden perspectives and to set students up to take different perspectives into account when (collaboratively) developing (preventive) interventions to improve or optimize urban health.
+The Healthy City Lecure Series further aims to merge different views of urban health in order to broaden perspectives and to set students up to take different perspectives into account when (collaboratively) developing (preventive) interventions to improve or optimize urban health.

 General learning outcomes